Est. time: 30 min.

 Harvard Business School Professor Max Bazerman has written persuasively about “the mythical fixed pie,” the narrow assumption that negotiation is inherently a win-lose process.
 People with that mindset act accordingly and make it so.
 Potential mutual gains get squashed.

 That’s not to say that negotiation is always win-win.
 Some one-time, price-only transactions can be like a tug of war.
 Believing otherwise doesn’t change the underlying dynamic.
-But these situations are more the exception than they are the rule.
+But those situations are more the exception than they are the rule.
 Even when price is the primary issue, tweaking other terms can be mutually advantageous.

 There is little cost in beginning negotiations with the premise that the pie can be expanded.
-Keeping that possibility alive requires little effort, and it needn’t make you vulnerable.
+Keeping that possibility alive requires little effort and it needn’t make you vulnerable.
 Often it just takes one party with an optimistic mindset to spark a process of exploration.
 Discovering joint gains can rescue a deal where there’s an apparent gap between the parties’ best offers.
 And even where there is bargaining range, generating additional value can improve the outcome for both parties.

 Lapses in judgment.
 Try as we may, we don’t always make decisions that serve our own best interests.
 Cognitive psychologists have long demonstrated the power of the “framing effect.”
 How choices are worded can influence whether we say yes or say no—even though the basic question is exactly the same.
 But that means that sometimes we agree when we should walk away.
 Other times we give up when we should accept the deal.